 Well, around the same time, Smith’s came out with a bigger can of formula than had previously been offered, and comparing straight across (no discounts or sales), the Sam’s Club deal was only *slightly* better (like, a cent or two per ounce).
 However, combined with the coupons (and especially combined with the fact that Smith’s regularly had theirs on sale), I not only got a MUCH better deal, but all those points also added up to free formula every month or so through getting rewards points.

-I have found through scrupulous price checking across stores that there are certain things that seem to always be cheaper bought in bulk and that are worth it for us (string cheese, chocolate chips, eggs, tortillas, and meat, to name a few), but there are some things where it’s usually cheaper NOT to buy from a bulk retailer (especially because of regular sales on them at other stores), such as bread, ice cream, milk, toothpaste, floss, and cereal.
+I have found through scrupulous price checking across stores that there are certain things that seem to always be cheaper bought in bulk and that are worth it for us (string cheese, chocolate chips, tortillas, and often meat, to name a few), but there are some things where it’s usually cheaper NOT to buy from a bulk retailer (especially because of regular sales on them at other stores), such as bread, ice cream, milk, toothpaste, floss, and cereal.

 You also need to consider how much you’re actually able to USE of what you buy in bulk–if much of it goes to waste, there’s no point in buying so much!